CONTENTS

 other comments

-- ~25% of Asian populations may be poor metabolizers.
+- Similar to CYP2D6, there is substantial genetic variation. ~25% of the Asian population may be poor metabolizers.
 (Levenson 2023)

 CYP 2D6

-substrate for CYP 2D6
+substrate for CYP2D6

 - Haloperidol (minor).